Radio Removal

 This replacement board is for a MACH radio (also used in various Ford vehicles and Nissan Quest)...the part number on the radio should be something like "XXXX-18C868-XX" where the X's can be any type of combination...the "18C868" should be there on this type of radio.
 You may want to verify this.

-Click one of the above Icons to Purchase the "Save My Sanity" Swap Board
+Click the above Icon to Purchase the "Save My Sanity" Repair Program